2011 light display --

 With the temperature now hovering near the freezing mark, I fondly recall an unusually warm September evening, two scant months ago.

-Smooth when I heard a rustling sound just below the window, where shrubs grow thick and flowers bloom all summer and into the fall.
+My office window was wide open to cool the room, yet no breeze stirred the air.
+I was listening to Santana's Smooth when I heard a rustling sound just below the window, where shrubs grow thick and flowers bloom all summer and into the fall.

 An animal, I thought, perhaps attracted by the music.
 And I wondered, do animals hear music as music?
 Or is it simply sound to them, part of the background noise that comes with society?